Admissions (Criteria and Process)

 Parents/carers who are unhappy with an admission decision to Marden Primary School can appeal by writing to the Admissions Office at Kent County Council.
 If you are not satisfied with the decision, there is a final stage of appeal to an Independent Statutory Appeal Committee set up under the Education Act 1980.

-This year's were on:
+This year's are on:

 Parents/carers apply online through Kent County Council’s website where there is a section on admissions to primary school.
 Applications are in the January prior to the September when their child is due to start school.
 The office staff are always happy to assist parents/carers who might appreciate support in completing the application.